 - Develop and deploy an effective Web-based platform and social media outlets to support the field as it works to change and improve the course of aging in America.

-Center Director Dr. Joanne Lynn, a geriatrician, health services researcher, clinical improvement advisor, and policymaker with a distinguished history of service to frail elders, and a lifelong commitment to finding practical ways to improve health and health care at a sustainable cost.
-Her methodological expertise, including rapid-cycle quality improvement as well as quantitative and qualitative study methods, means that the Center’s work will be reliable, practical, and sustainable
+Center Director Dr. Joanne Lynn is a geriatrician, health services researcher, clinical improvement advisor, and policymaker with a distinguished history of service to frail elders and a lifelong commitment to finding practical ways to improve health and health care at a sustainable cost.
+Her methodological expertise, including rapid-cycle quality improvement as well as quantitative and qualitative study methods, means that the Center’s work will be reliable, practical, and sustainable.

 Products and Services

-The Center produces products and services for clinicians, policymakers, and the public, such as:
+The Center produces products and services for clinicians, policymakers, and the public, such as the following: